 This Self (Atman) is Brahman.
 (Mandukya Upanishad 1.2)

+We are into subtleties.
 There are many other statements.
 Brahman means the Absolute, Highest Truth, Consciousness Itself, Intelligence and much else.
 It all goes to say, "Do not set your aims too low, and not too high either."
-We are into subtleties.
-In many traditions, there is talk of the ether as the subtlest part of matter.
-It is a difficult subject to deal with and handle well enough.
-Better put it aside for the sake of deep meditation.
-However,

 al-Nafzawi, Muhammad (Shaykh Nefwazi, Cheikh Nefzaoui).
 The Perfumed Garden: A Manual of Arabian Erotology, tr.
 Sir Richard Burton.
 Cosmopoli for the Kama Shastra Society of London and Benares, 1886.
 Online.